BE-PROJECTS2018/GroupNo1-Vehicular-Traffic-Abatement/IP/README.md

 ```

 ## Images
- - Images are stored inside `images` folder which is ignored inside .gitignore to never commit it to GitHub
+ - Images are stored inside `images` folder which is ignored inside `.gitignore` to never commit it to GitHub
- - Images are picked up from the `ss gen`'s images folder and the same hierarchy of folders is maintained on the output side as well
+ - Images are picked up from the `ss gen/images` folder and the same hierarchy of folders is maintained on the output side as well